-A few months ago, I was invited by a television station to interview about identity crisis.
-The crisis, however, had nothing to do with whether or not we have lost our identity in Christ, but it was about whether or not weaves are a sign that woman has an identity crisis.
+A few months ago, I was invited by a television station to discuss whether or not weaves are a sign that women are having an identity crisis.

 To set the record straight, I have an undeniable love for weaves.
 For me, they are like shoes.
-I can alternate from weaves to braids… I prefer my Indian or Brazilian weaves.
-However, weaves do not define who I am.
+I can alternate from weaves to braids, but there is a reason why I tend to wear weaves more often than braids.
+I am a black woman and there is a lot that goes into taking care of my hair, so a weave is my cheat sheet.
+However, these weaves do not define who I am.

-Some people do define themselves by their weaves; or by what car they drive, their friends, the position they hold at work, the label of their clothing, fame, the person they’re dating or married to – it’s about status.
+Some people do define themselves by external things such as the car they drive, their circle of friends, the position they hold at work, the label of their clothing, their fame and fortune, or their relationship status.

-Our true identity is more than just what we wear or what we look.
-It is what the Word of God says that we are; and if we genuinely believe it, it becomes me.
+Our true identity is more than just what we wear or how we look.
+It is what the Word of God says we are; and if we genuinely believe it, it becomes us.

 I know that no one is perfect and we all make mistakes.
 Nevertheless, our actions reveal who we truly are inside.
 I am not ignorant of the fact that people can pretend to be someone they are not – that is also an identity crisis.

 If you believe that you are beautiful, you act like it.
-If you believe in your salvation, you live like it, and if you believe you are loved, you act like it.
+If you believe in your salvation, you live like it.
+If you believe you are loved, you rest in it.
 We believe that we have Christ’s Spirit in us, yet we don’t act like it.
-We learn every day of how much God loves us, but we can’t live like loved people, we don’t treat ourselves as forgiven people, and we don’t live our lives as righteous people – we don’t know who we are.
+We learn every day how much God loves us, but we don’t live like loved people, we don’t treat ourselves as forgiven people, and we don’t live our lives as righteous people – we don’t know who we are.